Le Relais: Description

-Located in Lac-Beauport, Le Relais is a family station of excellence known for the surface quality of its tracks.
-Although not a destination resort, Le Relais provides a very good ski experience thanks to the skiable field which can be entirely snow-covered artificially.
-Moreover, all of the tracks are well illuminated attracting a lot of people for night skiing.
+Located in Lac-Beauport, Le Relais - (founded 1936) has a long history within the Quebec Community.
+Located onsite are a total of 27 trails, ranging from beginner to difficult.
+All trails are fully lit to allow for night skiing.

-Le Relais is also the home of the Centre national acrobatique Yves Laroche (CNAYL), an aerial skiing center.
-The CNAYL has a water ramp making summer training possible.
+Le Relais is the home of the "Centre national acrobatique Yves Laroche" (CNAYL), an aerial skiing center.
+The CNAYL has available a water ramp making summer training possible.

-In summer Le Relais becomes an adventure center providing five high rope courses better known in the region as arbre en arbre.
+In summer, Le Relais becomes an "adventure center", providing five high rope courses, better known locally as "arbre en arbre".

 History

-Le Relais was founded in 1936, but the idea of it came during the 1933-1934 winter.
-At that time, it was suggested to locate the ski center on the Plains of Abraham but Herman "Jackrabbit" Smith-Johannsen, proposed another location : the Murphy mountain.
-The mountain of the actual site of Le Relais was then bought for the price of $1000. $8500 was raised to build a small lodge at the bottom of the mountain.
+Le Relais was founded 1936, however its concept was initially deliberated over during the 1933-1934 winter.
+Initially suggested locations for the ski center include the (Plains of Abraham) however Herman "Jackrabbit" Smith-Johannsen, proposed another location : The Murphy mountain.

+The mountain of the actual site of Le Relais was originally purchased for the price of $1000.
+Another $8500 was then raised to build a small lodge at the bottom of the mountain.

-Le Relais is known as the birthplace of skiing in Quebec City.
+Le Relais is known locally as the birthplace of skiing in Quebec City.